 Enable External Email Warning Tag in Exchange Online

-Join me as I look at how to enable the external warning tag within Outlook or prepend an additional message to emails.
-Help your users to identify malicious emails.
+Learn how to enable the external warning tag within Outlook and help your users to identify malicious emails.

 Enable an external sender warning